plioi/plioi.github.io/_posts/2016-01-27-powerful-integration-testing.md

 }
 ```

-We&#8217;ll also pull a funny trick so that most of the &#8220;Contact Edit&#8221; feature can go into a single file.
-Instead of having many similarly named files like ContactEditQuery, ContactEditQueryHandler, ContactEditCommand, ContactEditCommandHandler&#8230; we&#8217;ll introduce one wrapper class named after the feature, ContactEdit, and place short-named items within it, each named after their role:
+We'll also pull a funny trick so that most of the &#8220;Contact Edit&#8221; feature can go into a single file.
+Instead of having many similarly named files like ContactEditQuery, ContactEditQueryHandler, ContactEditCommand, ContactEditCommandHandler&#8230; we'll introduce one wrapper class named after the feature, ContactEdit, and place short-named items within it, each named after their role:

 ```cs
 namespace ContactList.Features.Contact